f/honst/README.md

 ]
 ```

 According to `username` field, there are many integrity issues around the array.
-So let's **honestSpecs** fix these:
+So let's **honst** fix these:

 ```diff
 [